SlicerMorph/S_2019/Lab05_Slicer#4_Segmentation/README.md

 Now that you segmented your structure of interest, you may want to calculate some statistics.
 Don't worry, there is a module for that!

-:pencil: Find an open Segment Statistics module.
+:pencil2: Find an open Segment Statistics module.
 Make sure your Segmentation and your Volume are selected.
 You can leave the output as New Table.
 Open options by clicking the buttons and see what statistics will be calculated.
 When ready, hit Apply.

 <img src="images/label.statistics.png">